jobbogamer/PokeStreamer-Tools/README.md

 No guarantees I will ever get around to these, but here are the features I plan/hope to implement soon.

-1. Pokemon variation support (shiny, gender)
+- [x] Pokemon variation support (shiny, gender)
-2. Gen4-5 support
+- [x] Gen4-5 support
-    *   Significant refactoring of Lua code
+    - [x] Significant refactoring of Lua code
-3. Additional Nuzlocke features
+- [ ] Additional Nuzlocke features
-    *   Fun-to-have animations and such
+    - [ ] Fun-to-have animations and such
-4. SoulLink functionality
+- [ ] SoulLink functionality
-    *   Communication via IRC (e.g. Twitch Chat)
+    - [ ] Communication via Discord
+    - Low priority items
-    *   Automatic soul-linked deaths
+      - [ ] Automatic soul-linked deaths
-    *   Shared experience between soul-linked pokemon
+      - [ ] Shared experience between soul-linked pokemon
-5. Stream chat interactivity (*wayyy* down the line)
+- [ ] Stream chat interactivity (*wayyy* down the line--aka realistically, never)
-    *   Use bits or stream currency to purchase in game effects
+    *   Use bits or stream currency to purchase in game effects (*Hunger Games Sponsor mode*)
         *   Heal the current pokemon
         *   Heal the whole team
         *   Restore PP to the current pokemon